google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 In addition to normal validation of the server certificate and its chain, TLS clients SHOULD validate each received SCT for which they have the corresponding log's metadata.
-To validate an SCT, a TLS client computes the signature input from the SCT data and the corresponding certificate, and then verifies the signature using the corresponding log's public key.
+To validate an SCT, a TLS client computes the signature input from the SCT data and the server certificate, and then verifies the signature using the corresponding log's public key.
 TLS clients MUST NOT consider valid any SCT whose timestamp is in the future.

-Before considering any SCT to be invalid, the TLS client MUST attempt to validate it against the server certificate and against each of the zero or more suitable name-constrained intermediates ({{name_constrained}}) in the chain.
-These certificates may be evaluated in the order they appear in the chain, or, indeed, in any order.

 ### Validating inclusion proofs    {#validating_inclusion_proofs}